ahmed-ebaid/invest-stash-rest/README.md

 2. **DB_USERS_TABLE** ->  MySql table name containing users.
 3. **DB_USER** ->  MySQL username
 4. **DB_PASSWORD** ->  MySQL password for DB_USER
+File logging is enabled for this project.
+To use logging, modify the following file @ `/src/main/resources/log4j.properties` by replacing the file path @ `log4j.appender.file.File` with the approperiate destination.

 ## Installing
 To generate files needed by eclipse, run the following gradle command: